TUD-STKS/tud-ais-package/README.md

    ```
    tud-ais-prepare-submission
    ```
+   When prompted, enter your personal information.
 This will create a ZIP archive with all required files.
 3. Send the ZIP archive to your lab supervisor via email.

 If you run into any problems in this process, contact [Simon Stone](mailto:simon.stone@tu-dresden.de?subject=Praktikum%20AIS) for assistance.